 Founded by Venus Williams and Stephanie Morimoto, this Black and AAPI women-owned brand is intentionally vegan and crafted from high-quality plant-based ingredients and aims to offer self-care and wellness products in an accessible price range.
 With an advisory committee of women registered nurses, physicians, and educators, the brand ensures it’s products are well-formulated and highly beneficial for consumer’s skin and bodies.

 Fashion designer Julia Ahrens and yoga instructor Laura Ahrens teamed up to start this sustainably focused, ethically made, 100-percent vegan clothing company in 2013.
 With beautifully made bralettes, athleisure staples, and basics, this company takes their commitment to the environment seriously, sending all of their packages out in 100-percent recycled materials.

 Specializing in gorgeous vegan baked goods, cheese plates, and more, this baking and catering company founded by Yvonne Ardestani ships its delicious, gluten-free, plant-based treats nationwide.
 We’re huge fans of the chocolate-coated doughnuts and crunchy thin mint cookies!

 13 Kaike Skincare

-Founded in 2015 by Keli Smith, this black-owned beauty brand focuses on creating minimal and multi-purpose products to solve a variety of skincare issues specific to melanated skin.
+Founded in 2015 by Keli Smith, this Black-owned beauty brand focuses on creating minimal and multi-purpose products to solve a variety of skincare issues specific to melinated skin.
 The Melt oil-based cleanser is an absolute godsend after a long day.